✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for Indian River

-Our dispatch model connects Vero Beach, nearby areas like Fellsmere, Gifford, Riomar, and the wider Indian River County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near Troy Moody Park.
+The dispatch model connects Vero Beach, nearby areas like Fellsmere, Gifford, Riomar, and the wider Indian River County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage